pytroll/pytroll.github.io/workshops.md

 - Speed up pytroll-schedule and factorize and increase test coverage
 - Solve PySpectral RSR download issue and fix PRs, use versioneer

-## Other things which was worked on but not finished
+## Other items worked at but not yet finished

 - Implement coastlines for b/w-images
 - FCI reader to work with the new test dataset